salvois/LargeXlsx/README.md

     string name,
     int splitRow = 0,
     int splitColumn = 0,
-    bool rightToLeft = false, // rightToLeft since version 1.2
+    bool rightToLeft = false,
     IEnumerable<XlsxColumn> columns = null,
-    bool showGridLines = true, // showGridLines since version 1.8
+    bool showGridLines = true,
-    bool showHeaders = true,  // showHeaders since version 1.8
+    bool showHeaders = true,
-    XlsxWorksheetState state = XlsxWorksheetState.Visible); // state since version 1.10
+    XlsxWorksheetState state = XlsxWorksheetState.Visible);
+public Task<XlsxWriter> BeginWorksheetAsync(...);
 ```

 Note that, for compatibility with a restriction of the Excel application, names are restricted to a maximum of 31 character.
 An `ArgumentException` is thrown if a longer name is passed.
 An `ArgumentException` is also thrown when trying to add a worksheet with a name already used for another worksheet.

-A call to `BeginWorksheet` finalizes the last worksheet being written, if any, and sets up a new one, so that rows can be added.
+A call to `BeginWorksheet` or `BeginWorksheetAsync` finalizes the last worksheet being written, if any, and sets up a new one, so that rows can be added.

 #### Column formatting

-The `BeginWorksheet` method accepts an optional `columns` parameter to specify a list of column formatting objects of type `XlsxColumn`, each describing one or more adjacent columns, with their custom width, hidden state or default style, starting from column A.
+The `BeginWorksheet` and `BeginWorksheetAsync` methods accept an optional `columns` parameter to specify a list of column formatting objects of type `XlsxColumn`, each describing one or more adjacent columns, with their custom width, hidden state or default style, starting from column A.

 This information must be provided before writing any content to the worksheet, thus the number, width and styles of the columns must be known in advance.